viralemergence/batgap/README.md

-### Code for: Cohen _et al._, Sampling strategies and pre-pandemic surveillance gaps for bat coronaviruses
+### Cohen _et al._, Sampling strategies and pre-pandemic surveillance gaps for bat coronaviruses

+This repository contains data and code to reproduce all analyses of bat coronavirus data.
+A public-facing version of this dataset with simplified fields is available in the (datacov)[https://github.com/viralemergence/datacov] repository.

 ```
 DIRECTORY